 If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to remove the power interlock switch from the server.
-For instructions, see Removing a part by using the Systems Director Management Console.
-If you do not have an SDMC, complete this procedure to remove the power interlock switch.
+For instructions, see Removing a part using the Systems Director Management Console.

+If you do not have an HMC or SDMC, complete the following steps to remove the power interlock switch: